Home > All Recipes > Breakfast > Caramel Banana Overnight Oats

 • Sprinkle the oats into the liquid and stir to combine.
 Note – At this point, you can taste test the oats and add more maple caramel sauce if you prefer sweeter oats.
 Keep in mind maple syrup caramel sauce is used as a topping as well.
 Cover and refrigerate the oats at least overnight.

 • Whipped Coconut Cream Topping – You can whip up the remaining coconut solids from the can to make whipped cream.
-Add the coconut to a small mixing bowl and using a hand held mixer, whip on medium high speed until soft, fluffy, and medium peaks form.
+Add the coconut to a small mixing bowl and using a hand mixer, whip on medium high speed until soft, fluffy, and medium peaks form.
 You can add a little – 2 to 3 teaspoons – of the Maple Syrup Caramel Sauce to sweeten to taste.

 • Assemble the Oats – Transfer the overnight oats to serving glasses, top with a generous drizzle of maple syrup caramel sauce, sliced bananas (you can also add slices to the bottom of the glass), and a dollop of whipped coconut cream.
 Sprinkle with cinnamon and Enjoy!